digital-dream-labs/vector-web-setup/README.md

 checksum.
 This allows future users to distribute their own configurations to other users.

+You can view all supported capabilities by using --help parameter: `vector-web-setup --help`

 ### Custom port

 You can override the default 8000 port with your own by specifying a non-zero number up to 65535 (avoid using [reserved ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)